What is Naturopathic Medicine?

 - Treat the whole person through individualized treatment

 - Emphasize prevention and healthy living

 A: Yes.
 Regulation of Naturopathic Medicine varies from province-to-province.
-Naturopathic Doctors in Ontario are regulated through the Board of Directors of Drugless Therapy – Naturopathy.
-A complete list of regulated NDs in Ontario is listed on their website at www.boardofnaturopathicmedicine.on.ca
+Naturopathic Doctors in Ontario are regulated through the College of Naturopaths of Ontario.
+You can find a licensed naturopath in your city by going to http://www.collegeofnaturopaths.on.ca

 A: No. Naturopathic Medicine is not covered by OHIP.
 Most extended healthcare insurance plans do have coverage for Naturopathic Medicine.